aeternity/protocol/AENS.md

 Every entry in the `.test` namespace pays the same amount of fees.
 After Lima `.test` namespace is no longer available to claim.
-Entries in `.aet` namespace are differentiated regarding fees by their length.
+Entries in `.chain` namespace are differentiated regarding fees by their length.

 The new mechanism planted in Lima hard fork introduces auctions.
 We make auction parameters depend on name length.